bigscience-workshop/bigscience/jz/slurm/README.md

 Currently on Jean Zay:

-1. 69.4% of the priority depends directly of the chosen QoS
+1. 69.4% of the priority depends directly on the chosen QoS
-2. 27.8% is the fairshare (`idr_compuse`)
+2. 27.8% is the "fairshare" (see `idr_compuse` for the value)
 3. and only 2.8% is the job age in queue